 In places where power is not readily available, you may also need a generator to run sound equipment or other devices during the ceremony.
 We offer power generation ceremony packages, which include a generator and setup.

-Not the first thing that comes to mind when thinking about a wedding, but super important.
-One of many power stories starts with a site visit to the property.
-Months before the wedding day in the cold of winter we visited a wonderful family at their home.
+Power is not the first thing that comes to mind when thinking about a wedding, but it's super important.
+One of many power stories starts with a visit to the property.
+Months before the wedding day in the cold of winter, we visited a wonderful family at their home.
 Their daughter had always dreamed about getting married at their hobby farm in western Wisconsin.
-We spent about 2 hrs visiting with them and walking around the property.
+We spent about 2 hours visiting and walking around the property.
 We finished in their home with a cup of coffee and discussions about their plans.

-Two months before the big day and the father messaged us saying they were thinking about having a band play for the reception and were concerned about power.
-We were excited to help and offered them our largest package that would supply enough power for the tent lighting, fans, catering needs, restroom trailer and the band with all their lighting.
+Two months before the big day, the father messaged us saying they were thinking about having a band play for the reception and were concerned about power.
+We were excited to help and offered them our largest package that would supply enough power for the tent lighting, fans, catering needs, restroom trailer, and the band with all their lighting.

 The father, mother, bride, and groom were so glad we could take care of it.
-Not only were the generators included, but also the supply cords and full coordination with the vendors, meaning we help ensure everything is working and hooked up correctly on the wedding day.
+We included the generators, supply cords, and full coordination with the vendors, meaning we helped ensure everything was working and hooked up correctly on the wedding day.

-During the reception we monitored the power flow from each of the units.
-When the band really got going unit #1 which was dedicated to them was pulling almost 5000 watts.
+During the reception, we monitored the power flow from each of the units.
+When the band really got going, the generator that was dedicated to them, was pulling almost 5000 watts.
 Guests were dancing, fans were blowing, lights were shining bright, and the restroom trailer was taking care of business.
 The guests and vendors were blissfully unaware of the behind the scenes effort to keep the power flowing.